AusDTO/observatory-app/bq_scripts/Readme.md

-Scripts Documentation Guide
+# Scripts documentation Guide

-The scripts in Airflow folder are ready for production The test folder has scripts for code testing and output data quality check purpose
+# The scripts in Airflow folder are ready for production
+# The test folder has scripts for code testing and output data quality check purpose